Civil rights group questions immigration detention of New York teens

 At least two students at Bellport High School in Suffolk County, a suburb of New York City, are being held in U.S. immigration detention facilities after being suspended from school.

-They are among nine minors in Suffolk County the rights group said may have been detained by U.S. immigration agents because of unconfirmed ties to gangs.
+They are among nine minors in Suffolk County that the New York Civil Liberties Union (NYCLU) said may have been detained by U.S. immigration agents because of unconfirmed ties to gangs.

 The group filed Freedom of Information requests with the Suffolk County Police Department and the South Country Central School District on Tuesday, seeking any documents showing why the students were suspended and whether their identities were shared with federal immigration officers.